irchou/cse15l-lab-reports/lab-report-5.md

 # Lab Report 5
 ## Part 1
 ### Student
 Student: I'm testing my merge method for ListExamples, but I'm getting a timeout error for just one of the tests.
-Since this is a timeout error, I think the bug might have to do with wrong incrementing of the index variables.
+Since this is a timeout error, I think the bug might have to do with wrong incrementing of the loop variables.
 However, I double-checked my merge method and it seems like both index variables are being updated when they should be?
 This what my terminal shows after running `bash test.sh`. </br>
 ![Image](/images/bug.png)